danwerner21/vic2020/README.md

 ## Introduction
-This project is an open source implementation of a VIC-20 (mostly) compatible computer.
+This project is an implementation of a VIC-20 (mostly) compatible computer.
 The project is built using a combination of 1980's era components (7400-series logic) and more modern components- such as a modern 6502 variant and 512 KiB SRAM and 512 KiB Flash ROMs.
 The only hard to find component is the MOS 6560 VIC video chip -- and it is my hope to follow up this project with a project to replace that chip with a FPGA replacement, providing the open source community a full path to re-creating the VIC-20 with all new components.

 ![Vic-2020 board set](Support/images/bare_system.jpg)